gpschool/gpss23/registration.md

 -->

-Registrants to the summer school can attend the workshop on September 14 free.
+Registrants to the summer school can attend the workshop on September 14 for free.

-If you have registered and need a visa to come to UK, please apply for a Standard visa.
+If you have registered and need a visa to come to the UK, please apply for a Standard visa.
 More details regarding the visa application can be found
 [here](https://www.gov.uk/standard-visitor-visa).
 If you need an invitation letter for your visa application, please [contact us](mailto:mauricio.alvarezlopez@manchester.ac.uk).